DivyanshuSaxena/RecoverKV/README.md

 ## Server

 The server interface is written in Go and implements the key value service.
+Install go and golang grpc packages.

 ### Instructions to build and execute